cavo789/blog/blog/XXX/docker-joomla-part-2/index.md

 The output here above is a **partial content** and just show the first lines displayed to the console by the `make config` command.
 :::

  The objective of `make config` is to make sure that all files are correct (otherwise we'll get error messages) and that variables are well replaced by their values.
-You can see f.i. that the Joomla version is well the one we've specified in the `.env` file and the user line (the last line here above) is correctly initialized to the **user_id:group_id** of your current user.
+You can see f.i. that the Joomla version is well the one we've specified in the `.env` file and the user line (the last line here above) is correctly initialised to the **user_id:group_id** of your current user.

 :::info
 The **user_id:group_id** will vary depending on your own configuration.
-It'll be `1000:1000` in the most of situations but this can be something else when, f.i., you've defined more than one user in your Linux distribution; the first user probably be `1000:1000`, the second `1001:1001` and so on.
+It'll be `1000:1000` in the most situations but this can be something else when, f.i., you've defined more than one user in your Linux distribution; the first user probably be `1000:1000`, the second `1001:1001` and so on.
 :::

 ## Let's wake up Joomla...